 Background to Groups Species Action Plans for Irish Birds

 In December 2007, Ireland was found guilty of failing to properly transpose and implement two very important European Directives into Irish Legislation (European Court of Justice ruling case: C-418/04).
 The Birds Directive (2009/147/EC) and Habitats Directive (92/43/EEC) provide the framework for the protection of Europe’s wildlife.
-Fulfilling our obligations under these Directives is vital to protect our biodiversity, ecosystems and the services they provide us, as well as to improve upon our poor compliance record with European Law.
-One of the main issues identified was the lack of a coherent strategy for the protection of "priority, migratory and dispersed" bird species in the wider countryside (i.e. outside of protected areas) in Ireland.
+Fulfilling our national obligations under these Directives is vital to protect our biodiversity, ecosystems and the services they provide us, as well as to improve upon our poor compliance record with European Law.
+One of the main issues identified was the lack of a coherent strategy for the protection of ‘priority, migratory and dispersed’ bird species in the wider countryside (i.e. outside of protected areas) in Ireland.

-To address this problem BirdWatch Ireland has developed group Species Action Plans for Irelands "priority, migratory and dispersed" birds based on their habitat requirements.
-The birds that have been included in the project are those which are found in the national Birds of Conservation Concern in Ireland Red and Amber lists, the regularly occurring birds in Ireland found in Annex I of the European Birds Directive and a few additional bird species needing protection.
+To address this problem BirdWatch Ireland led in developing a series of 10 Group Species Action Plans for Ireland's ‘priority, migratory and dispersed’ birds based on their habitat requirements.
+These plans encompass those species that are found on the Birds of Conservation Concern in Ireland Red and Amber lists, including those regularly occurring birds in Ireland also found on Annex I of the European Birds Directive and a few additional bird species needing protection.

-Official Launch of the Lowland Farmland Birds
+Official Launch of the Lowland Farmland Birds (08/11/11)

 Left to right: Gráinne O'Brien (BIM); Lorcán O'Cinneide (Federation of Irish Fishermen); Minister Deenihan; Alan Lauder; Peter Norton (Mountaineering Ireland) & Peadar O'Connell (BirdWatch Ireland)